 "The average tech CEO works about 300 days a year, 14 hours a day.
 That's 4,200 hours a year," Trenchard said.
 "The stats for most other tech leaders and startup employees aren't too far off.
 Nearly 30 percent of that time gets sunk into email."

-You have to delegate.
+You need to delegate.
 "As your company becomes more prominent, you're only going to get more of everything," Trenchard said.
 "It's death by paper cuts."

 How to Delegate